bcgov/DBC-APIM/api-specs/router/router-developer-guide.md

 Your application can store router results or display them on any web map because all result data is copyright Province of British Columbia.

 ##API Key
 Use of the BC Route Planner REST API is currently restricted to government applications.
-For an API key, please contact DataBC.
+If you are working on a government application that needs routing, please please contact DataBC for an API key.

 ##Distance Resource
-The distance resource returns the distance of the shortest or faster route between given points.
+The distance resource represents the length and duration of the shortest or fastest route between given points.
+Here are some examples:

+##Route Resource
+The route resource represents the shortest or fastest route between given points and the length and duration of that route.
+Here are some examples:

+##Directions Resource
+The directions resource represents the turn-by-turn directions, shortest or fastest route between given points and the length and duration of that route.
 Here are some examples: